Frederick Thornton Peters

-Captain Frederick Thornton "Fritz" Peters, & Bar (17 September 1889 – 13 November 1942) was a Canadian-born sailor in the Royal Navy and a recipient of the Victoria Cross, the highest award for valour in the face of the enemy that can be awarded to British and Commonwealth forces.
+Acting Captain Frederic Thornton "Fritz" Peters (usually misspelled with the letter "k" in official documents) VC, DSO, DSC & Bar (17 September 1889 – 13 November 1942) was a Canadian-born sailor in the Royal Navy and a recipient of the Victoria Cross, the highest award for valour in the face of the enemy that can be awarded to British and Commonwealth forces.
+He was also the first Canadian to ever win the Distinguished Service Order.
+In addition to his service with the Royal Navy, Fritz worked with British Naval Intelligence and the Secret Intelligence Service, and advised Prime Minister Winston Churchill.

+The Soviet double agent Kim Philby, who worked for Peters at one point, wrote of him in his memoirs:"He often took Guy and me to dinner at the Hungaria, to listen to our views on the new project.
+He had faraway naval eyes and a gentle smile of great charm.
+Against all the odds, he took a great and immediate fancy to Guy, who ruthlessly swiped the cigarettes off his desk.
+As will be seen, his connection with us was brief...
+Our trainees came to adore him."

 Early life and career

-Fritz Peters' parents were Frederick Peters (Premier of Prince Edward Island, 1891–1897) and Roberta Hamilton Susan Gray (daughter of John Hamilton Gray, who was Premier of Prince Edward Island at the time of the Charlottetown Conference of 1864).
-He was educated at St. Peter's School on Prince Edward Island, at school in British Columbia and at Naval College in England.
+Peters' parents were Frederick Peters (Premier of Prince Edward Island, 1891–1897) and Roberta Hamilton Susan Gray (daughter of John Hamilton Gray, who was Premier of Prince Edward Island at the time of the Charlottetown Conference of 1864).
+He was educated at St. Peter's School on Prince Edward Island, at school in British Columbia and at Naval School in England.
 Two of Peters' brothers died in action on the Western Front during the First World War—John Francklyn Peters in April 1915 and Gerald Hamilton Peters in June 1916.

+Peters entered the Royal Navy as naval cadet in 1905.

+World War I

-Peters entered the Royal Navy as midshipman in 1905 and began the First World War as a lieutenant.
-He retired in 1919 at the age of thirty as a commander, having won the Distinguished Service Order and the Distinguished Service Cross (DSC) during the war.
-Peters then split his time between Britain, Canada and the Gold Coast.
+Peters began the First World War as a lieutenant.
+As a lieutenant aboard the destroyer HMS Meteor at the Battle of Dogger Bank in January 1915, he was mentioned in dispatches and awarded the Distinguished Service Order (DSO) for his courageous efforts in saving lives after a German shell struck the ship’s engine room.

+In 1918, he was further recognized with the Distinguished Service Cross (DSC) for demonstrating outstanding initiative, skill, and fearlessness during anti-submarine operations.

+During the Interwar period, Peters worked mostly along the British Gold Coast manufacturing pumps to be used by midget submarines.
+He split his time in the interwar years between Britain, Canada and the Gold Coast.

 Second World War

 In October 1939 Peters re-volunteered for Royal Navy service.
-He was made the commander of an anti-submarine flotilla.
-In 1940 he was awarded a Bar to his DSC and was later appointed acting captain for special services.
+He was made the commander of an anti-submarine flotilla of trawlers.